bparanj/crystal/computer/os/linux/job-control.md

 **Job control** in Linux refers to the ability to manage multiple processes or tasks (jobs) within a single terminal session.
 It allows users to start, stop, pause, and resume processes, running them either in the foreground or background.
-This is particularly useful for multitasking within a shell environment.
+This is useful for multitasking within a shell environment.

 ### Key features of job control:
 1. **Foreground and Background Jobs**: